Please fill out this form and let us know which of our next scheduled sessions you would like to take.

 : First Name : Last Name :email

 BPO 100: Best Practices in Online/Hybrid Teaching is an instructor facilitated, 4-week, discussion-based, "Pass / Not Pass" class, conducted entirely online and designed primarily for McDaniel faculty who teach--or soon will be teaching--an online or hybrid class at McDaniel.
 Some theory, methods, and design issues will be considered, as well as strategies for using AI in the design of instruction, but the primary focus of the class will be on best practices for building and managing an effective online learning community.
-Also considered will be student-centered pedagogies, active learning methods, and instructional approaches that support diversity, equity, and inclusion.
+Also considered will be student-centered pedagogies and active learning methods.
 Additionally, the class will convey the values, goals, and policies of teaching online and hybrid at McDaniel.
 Time commitment: approx. 20 hours over four weeks.

 Blackboard Basics (HTO 101)